Robert Sam Anson

 Robert Sam Anson (March 12, 1945 – November 2, 2020) was an American journalist and author.
-He was noted for his work as a contributing editor to Vanity Fair for over 20 years.
-He also wrote for other American magazines such as Esquire, Life, and The Atlantic.
+He was noted for his work as a contributing editor to Vanity Fair.
+He also wrote many articles for Esquire, Life, Time, The Atlantic and other magazines.

 He authored six nonfiction books, including Gone Crazy and Back Again: The Rise and Fall of the Rolling Stone Generation, about Jann Wenner and his magazine.

 Early life

 Anson was born in Cleveland, Ohio, on March 12, 1945.
-His mother, Virginia Rose, worked as a teacher.
-She raised him as a single parent, together with her parents.
+His mother, Virginia Rose Anson, worked as a teacher.
+She raised him as a single parent, with the help of her own parents.
 His grandfather, Sam B. Anson, was a notable personality in the city's journalism industry as editor and publisher of several local daily newspapers.
 Anson graduated from Saint Ignatius High School in 1963.
 He went on to study international relations and English at the University of Notre Dame, obtaining a bachelor's degree from that institution in 1967.
 He spoke of Theodore Hesburgh, the president of Notre Dame at the time, as "the only father [he] ever had".

 Anson started writing for Time during his studies and was consequently employed there full-time after graduation.